-CEC recommends to follow instructions and information from the World Health Organization and local authorities.
-The WHO website contains necessary and latest information and advice for individuals, organisations, and countries on measures of precaution and mitigation.
+CEC recommends following instructions and information from the World Health Organization and local authorities.
+The WHO website contains the necessary and latest information and advice for individuals, organisations, and countries on measures of precaution and mitigation.

 How is CEC responding?

 - CEC Theological Reflections: Holy Communion as a Communal Feast amid COVID-19: September’s reflections on “Holy Communion as a Communal Feast amid COVID-19” are penned by Bishop Dr Jari Jolkkonen from the Evangelical-Lutheran Church of Finland.

 - CEC Theological Reflections: Seeking, sharing, and serving the risen Lord: Dr Katherine Shirk Lucas from the Catholic University of Paris reflects on seeking, sharing, and serving the risen Lord: the Church as communion during the COVID-19 pandemic.